noveltynetwork/noveltynetwork/README.md

 ### Contribute

-To contribute make setup you have your dev environment setup correctly.
+To contribute make sure you have your dev environment setup correctly.

 Install all dependencies
 ```